Xomega-Net/Xomega.Docs/docs/generators/presentation/blazor/views-xsf.md

 You can run this generator for all the views in the model, or for a specific view that is specified in the generator's parameter.

-You can rerun the generator when you change the data objects for the views, or UI configuration of their properties, and also when you change any other configurations that the views depend upon, such as links, layout, fields' settings, etc.
+You can rerun the generator when you change the data objects for the views, or the UI configuration of their properties, and also when you change any other configurations that the views depend upon, such as links, layout, fields' settings, etc.

 :::note
-This generator should be included in the build of the model project in the configuration, in order to allow to easily regenerate all views along with other artifacts.
+This generator should be included in the build of the model project in the configuration, to allow easy regeneration of all enumeration constants along with other artifacts.
 :::

 ### Customizing the output

 :::danger
-You should not edit generated markup or code behind for the views directly, if you would like to re-run the generator later without losing your changes, unless you specifically enabled custom layout for your view.
+You should not edit generated markup or code behind for the views directly if you would like to re-run the generator later without losing your changes unless you specifically enabled a custom layout for your view.
 :::

 To add your customizations, you need to edit a partial class for the generated view that was added when you specified the `customize` attribute on the view.
-In that partial class you can override any methods from the base class to customize the view actions or certain appearance aspects of the view components, such as text and visibility for the action buttons.
+In that partial class, you can override any methods from the base class to customize the view actions or certain appearance aspects of the view components, such as text and visibility for the action buttons.

 :::info
 Unlike WPF views or WebForms, you generally should not manipulate the Blazor components directly, but rather update the underlying data they are bound to.